 MSC Grandiosa vs MSC Seashore

 The MSC Grandiosa was built in 2019.
 It was renovated in 2024.
 The Grandiosa features a 364 foot indoor promenade with a "sky" made up of a massive digital LED screen that shows scenes 24/7.
-It's 2 years older than the Seashore, which was built in 2021.
+It's 2 years older than the Seashore, which was built in 2021 and renovated in 2026.
 The MSC Seashore has a New York City-inspired aesthetic complete with a 10-foot-fall replica of the Statue of Liberty at the heart of the casino and shopping area called Times Square.

 Comparison Overview